 If you’re currently taking any medications, including over-the-counter medications and supplements, it’s important to have an open conversation with your doctor or pharmacist about possible medication interactions.
-These interactions may alter the effectiveness of the birth control.
+These interactions may change the effectiveness of birth control.

-According to the drug interactions listed on the hormonal medications that Viatris offers, these are some medications that their products may interact with:
+Viatris lists potential drug interactions on the hormonal medications they offer.
+According to Viatris, these are some medications that their products may interact with:

 When taken as directed, birth control pills and patches are very effective.
 Per the National Health Service (NHS), with perfect use, the combination pill is 99 percent effective.
 The patch also has about 99 percent effectiveness with perfect use, according to Planned Parenthood.

-With typical use (such as forgetting a pill occasionally or starting a new patch late), the effectiveness is lower — about 91 percent, per the NHS.
+With typical use, such as forgetting a pill occasionally or starting a new patch late, the effectiveness is lower.
+According to the NHS, it’s about 91 percent.